Ricotta Cookies Recipe

 • Slow mixer down and add flour, baking soda, and salt until combined.

-• Refrigerate dough for 30-40 minutes.
+• Refrigerate dough for at least 40 minutes.
 Measure out dough with a tablespoon and roll into balls.
 Add balls to baking sheet and slightly flatten tops.

 • Bake cookies for 10 minutes; cool on wire rack and serve.